 New Visions Homeless Day Shelter

 New Visions is a day service center that provides shelter and warmth to Camden's homeless community.
-It is the only center in Camden that serves men as well as women and children (during non-school hours).
 The shelter provides breakfast, lunch, shower facilities, laundry facilities, a food pantry, a clothing closet, mail services, and assistance to guests in their employment search.
-New Visions is the only day shelter in Camden that provides showers for women.

 New Visions has deep roots in the faith-based community, and by serving the needs of people in various life circumstances we can uphold the values of our mission.

 YOU CAN HELP!
 Many volunteer and donation opportunities exist for you, your organization or congregation.
 Here is a short list of ways you can provide assistance:

 - Sort and organize donated food in the Food Pantry

 - Paint the dining hall